San Gregorio State Beach

 - Very limited parking in the main day-use lot is now available to the public.

-- Visitors must wear masks at the kiosks for day use entry in accordance with San Mateo County health order.
+- Visitors must wear masks at the kiosks for day use entry in accordance with the San Mateo County health order.
+Credit card payments are encouraged.

 - Visitors to engage in active recreation only.